adlnet/xAPI-Spec/xAPI.md

 <a name="statement-comparision-requirements" />
 ###### Statement Comparision Requirements
 There are a number of scenarios outlined in this specification which require statements to be compared to see if they match.
-In this scenarios, the following rules apply:
+In these scenarios, the following rules apply:

 * Differences which could have been caused by [exceptions to Statement immutability](#statement-immutablity-and-exceptions) MUST be ignored.